owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 * Good, because the `fileid` prevents bookmarks from breaking
 * Good, because the `dir` reveals context in the form of a path
+* Bad, because the web UI needs to look up the space alias in a registry to build an API request for the `/dav/space` endpoint
 * Bad, because URLs still contain a long prefix `(/index.php)/apps/files`
 * Bad, because the `fileid` needs to be accompanied by a `storageid` to allow efficient routing in ocis
 * Bad, because if not configured properly an additional `/index.php` prefixes the route